 Scope: Establish Occupational Health and Safety (OH&S) Project delivery objectives and performance measures.
 Manage Project OH&S activities.
 Monitor relevant OH&S performance metrics.
 Ensure the Project complies with relevant WorkSafeBC regulations and government requirements.
 Monthly Highlights: Continued to receive health and safety updates and incident reports from BCIB and the contractor.
-Completed a safety audit for the contractor's crane operations.
-Lost Time Injury Frequency Rate (LTIFR) for the Project is 0.54, which is less than the WorkSafeBC 2023 rate of 2.4 for heavy construction and less than 1.7 for bridge, overpass, or viaduct construction or repair.
+Lost Time Injury Frequency Rate (LTIFR) for the Project is 0.51, which is less than the WorkSafeBC 2023 rate of 2.4 for heavy construction and less than 1.7 for bridge, overpass, or viaduct construction or repair.
 Injury rate data reflects Large Employer 100+ Person Years employer size.
 Continued to implement enhanced safety protocols, training, and oversight.
 Additional meetings with stakeholders including the safety regulator and labour groups.
 Three Month Lookahead: Continue to actively engage stakeholders through meetings and enhanced communication to address concerns and provide updates on the Project safety program.
 Contractor to continue to engage the third-party safety consultant to enhance the Project safety program.
 Oversee and conduct audits of safe work plans and safe job procedures.
 Contractor to continue to deliver training on the Job Hazard Assessment and Risk Mitigation Plan.